 Remaining at home means you must make sure the environment is safe and there is enough coverage.
-This is when elder proofing and emergency response systems in the form of a necklace, bracelet or watch can come in handy.
+This is when elder proofing and emergency response systems may be in order.
+They can be a necklace, bracelet or watch which can come in handy.
 It can be crucial should the senior fall or have a catastrophic event while alone.

 Home Health Aide

 Even when care does not dictate admission to a facility, the intense demands of caregiving may make paid LTC with a home health aide a necessity.
 The 2015 AARP study on Caregiving in the US reports that over 40 million Americans provided unpaid care to adults last year.
 Incredibly, the average was 44.6 hours for spouses or partners.
 With 1 in 10 of those caregivers being elderly themselves at 75 years or older, it would seem caregiving by a family member alone may be a short term solution.

 Institutional care comes in all shapes and sizes.
 An interesting option for seniors is Continuing Care Retirement Communities (CCRCs).
 These offer independent housing, assisted living and skilled nursing home care under one roof.
 Someone may start off living independently, but may graduate into higher level care without a big move.
 In a CCRC, they will be able to move into different levels of care as they need it.
 It also enables spouses needing various levels of care to be close to each other.